Find Affordable College Courses

 Top 10 Best Film, Video & Photographic Arts Bachelor's Degree Schools

 Our 2023 rankings named Winona State University the best value school in the Plains States Region for film, video and photographic arts students working on their bachelor’s degree.
-Located in the town of Winona, Winona State is a public college with a medium-sized student population.
+Located in the town of Winona, Winona State is a public college with a moderately-sized student population.

-Full Film, Video & Photographic Arts at Winona State University Report
+Read full report on Film, Video & Photographic Arts at Winona State University

-The excellent bachelor’s degree programs at Minnesota State University - Mankato helped the school earn the #2 place on this year’s ranking of the best value film, video and photographic arts schools in the Plains States Region .
-Located in the small city of Mankato, Minnesota State Mankato is a public school with a fairly large student population.
+A rank of #2 on this year’s list means Minnesota State University - Mankato is a great value for film, video and photographic arts students working on their bachelor’s degree.
+Located in the city of Mankato, Minnesota State Mankato is a public college with a fairly large student population.

 Minnesota State Mankato undergraduate students pay an average of $18,200 in tuition and fees each year.
 On average, film graduates from Minnesota State Mankato take out $20,274 in student loans while working on their Bachelor's Degree.